 The gardens are home to about 150 Wisteria flowering plants spanning 20 different species (white, blue, purple, violet-blue and pink).
 This is the reason why the Wisteria tunnel is so colorful and graceful.

 Best time to visit is from late April to mid May (depends on the weather each year).
-The peak is normally at end of April to the Golden Week.
+The peak is normally at the end of April to the Golden Week, between April 21 and May 6.
 Not every year wisteria blooms so magnificently.
-To get to the garden from JR Yahata station, take Nishitetsu bus #56 and get off at Kawachi Elementary School.
+To get to the garden from the JR Yahata train station, take Nishitetsu bus #56 and get off at Kawachi Elementary School.
 Then walk 10-15 min to the garden.

 It is difficult to imagine Kawachi Fuji Garden any other way but in full bloom, yet according to Atlas Obscura, visiting the place outside the mentioned time period will lead you to a “disheartening mass of lifeless, twisted branches”.